andviane/polynomial_regression/README.md

 - It is possible to use various STL containers like `std::deque` for interpolation, or iterators.
   The choice is no longer restricted to `std::vector`.
 - It is possible to supply only Y values (X values are inferred as [ 0 ..
 Y.size() [ ).
-This should work well with the the fixed rate sampling.
+This should work well with the fixed rate sampling.
-- The Polynomial class can also return derivative or integral of itself.
+- The Polynomial class can also return derivative or integral of itself (another Polynomial).

 In comparison to the initial code, there are the following optimizations:
 - This X and Y values are picked only once via sequential iterators.
 This makes no difference for an array,